LEGO Minifigures - The Most-Popular and Rarest of Them

 LEGO Minifigs are made from anthropomorphized plastics, made into original characters with clothing and facial designs.
 Each LEGO Minifigure series contain 16 different minifigs, some contain 9 while others have up to 22.

-If you are looking to build your own LEGO Minifigure collection, we have curated a list of the most popular and rarest LEGO Minifigures you should know about.
+If you are looking to build your own LEGO Minifigs collection, we have created a list of the most popular and rarest LEGO Minifigures you should know about.

 1. Classic Space Astronauts (Amazon link)